6 Fun Things Every First-Time Parent Should Do Before Baby Arrives

-1. Sleep.
 Go to bed early.
-Actually, no—stay up as freaking late as you want and sleep in because I promise you that once your darling baby is here you will feel like you are always awake!
-You will learn to sleep in 2 to 3 hour increments and you will constantly feel tired even when your child sleeps through the night.
-You and your spouse will quickly learn why sleep deprivation is a form of torture!
-Do you know that most babies (once they have a schedule) wake between 6 to 7 am?
+Actually, no—stay up as late as you want and then sleep in, because once baby is here, you’ll feel like you’re always awake!
+You’ll learn to sleep in two- to three-hour increments and you’ll constantly feel tired, even when your child sleeps through the night.
+Do you know most babies (once they have a schedule) wake between 6 and 7 am?
 Every.
 Day.
-They don’t know what weekends are and therefore don’t participate in “sleeping in” on Saturday’s and Sunday’s —so stock up (and stay up late!), while you can.
+They don’t know what weekends are and therefore don’t participate in “sleeping in” on Saturdays and Sundays—so catch some ZZZs while you can.

-2. Enjoy your showers.
 Take your time as you bathe.
 Light candles, listen to music and let the water run until it turns cold.
-Enjoy the peace and quiet because after your newborn is welcomed into the world he or she will more than likely be sitting in a bouncy seat outside your shower door watching and waiting for you to finish.
-And worse, many times just as you step into the shower and feel the warm pellets of water hit your back your baby is red-faced and screaming forcing you to quickly rinse, forget the shave, and jump out to cater to their needs.
-Again, enjoy your showers!
+Enjoy the peace and quiet, because after your newborn is welcomed into the world, they’ll more than likely be sitting in a bouncy seat outside your shower door watching and waiting for you to finish.
+And worse, just as you step into the shower and feel the warm pellets of water hit your back, baby is suddenly red-faced and screaming, forcing you to quickly rinse, forget the shave and jump out to cater to their needs.

-3. Read.
-If you enjoy reading, whether it is books or gossip magazines, read as much as you want when you want during your 9 months of pregnancy.
-After your baby is born you will be too tired and have too little time to read for pleasure.
-The little bit of reading your tired eyes will allow will probably be on message boards seeking advice from other mom’s or baby books explaining how to sleep train.
+If you enjoy reading, whether it’s books or gossip magazines, read as much as you want, when you want, during your pregnancy.
+After baby is born, you’ll likely be too tired and have too little time to read for pleasure.
+The little bit of reading your tired eyes will allow will probably be on message boards seeking advice from other parents, or baby books explaining how to sleep train.
 Oh how I miss my chick-lit!

-4. Have date nights with your spouse.
 Schedule lots of them!
-Sure, you may have an easy going baby who will quietly sleep propped up in their car seat during your meal; but more than likely this perfect behavior won’t last past 3 or 4 months old.
-At that age babies start to need routine and bedtimes and they will easily let you know when they want their sleep.
-Nothing irks me more when I am out to dinner during my own date night and someone’s child, infant or toddler alike, is crying when its past 8 pm.
-Your child should be in bed, asleep!
-They are not the problem YOU are.
-So go to the movies, and eat at some fancy restaurants now before your baby is hanging from your breast while you eat your filet mignon or you are rushing home to not have to pay the sitter for an additional hour!
+Sure, you may have an easygoing baby who’ll quietly sleep during your meal out—but more than likely this perfect behavior won’t last past 3 or 4 months old.
+At that age babies start to need routine and set bedtimes, and they’ll definitely let you know when they want their sleep.
+So go eat at some of your favorite restaurants now, before you’re rushing home to avoid paying the sitter for an additional hour.